NTIG-Uppsala/elevhalsa-skylt/README.md

 ## Custom Shortcuts

-### Ctrl + F11 : disables HDMI output and closes all chromium instances

-### Ctrl + F12 : enables HDMI output and opens the index file in elevhalsa-digital-skylt
+    Ctrl + F11 : disables HDMI output and closes all chromium instances Ctrl + F12 : enables HDMI output and opens the index file in elevhalsa-digital-skylt

+## Git

+    The browser automatically restarts when new changes is detected in the elevhalsa-digital-skylt/Skylt folder The browser automatically refresh once every hour

 ## Where to change hardcoded data